Last reviewed 3 March 2021

 In August, further guidance was issued by WHO advising that “children aged 12 and over should wear a mask under the same conditions as adults, in particular when they cannot guarantee at least a 1-metre distance from others and there is widespread transmission in the area.”

 The DfE acknowledge that some individuals may be exempt from wearing face coverings, eg people who cannot put on, wear or remove a face covering because of a physical or mental illness or impairment, or disability.
+Adjustments will also have to be made for pupils or staff who rely on lip reading, clear sound or facial expression to communicate.

 School transport, drop-off and pick-up